insidesherpa/shiptivitas-2/README.markdown

 `client.priority` should be unique per status.
 Ordered from 1 to x where priority 1 means most important client.

-Some sample curl to help you test your code (make sure you restart your server everytime you run this):
+Some sample curl to help you test your code (make sure you restart your server each time you run this):
 Should do nothing
 ### curl -X PUT http://localhost:3001/api/v1/clients/1 -H "Content-Type: application/json" -d '{"status":"in-progress"}'

-Should insert the client as lowest priority (biggest number) with status complete
+Insert the client as lowest priority (biggest number) with status complete
 ### curl -X PUT http://localhost:3001/api/v1/clients/1 -H "Content-Type: application/json" -d '{"status":"complete"}'

-Should insert the client at the right priority and reorder the priority in clients with different statuses
+Insert the client at the right priority and reorder the priority in clients with different statuses
 ### curl -X PUT http://localhost:3001/api/v1/clients/1 -H "Content-Type: application/json" -d '{"status":"complete", "priority": 3}'

 ## Additional Resources